BIOSIGNAL PROCESSING LABORATORY (BPL)

 Our Team.

-Priya Atiyolil is the Founding Director and Principal Investigator of the Biosignal Processing Laboratory.
+Priya Atiyolil is the Founding Director of the Biosignal Processing Laboratory.
 She is currently pursuing dual Master of Science degrees in Electrical and Computer Engineering and Financial Mathematics at Johns Hopkins University and is a graduate of the Commonwealth Honors College at the University of Massachusetts Amherst, where she studied Biomedical Engineering and Applied Mathematics.

 Priya is a recipient of the Massachusetts Governor Maura Healey & Lt.
 Governor Kim Driscoll Award for scientific innovation.
 She has also received Special Congressional Recognition twice, first at age 18 from Representative Jim Langevin on the recommendation of her school, and again at age 24 from Senator Elizabeth Warren on the recommendation of a former professor at UMass Amherst.
 At age 16, she qualified for the AIME, a selective national mathematics exam and precursor to the United States Mathematical Olympiad.